Raghavratan2003/Steam-Games-Market-Analysis/README.md

 ---

+## 🔍 Analysis Questions Solved

+This project answers 15+ real-world data questions using visual and statistical methods:

+### 🧹 Data Cleaning
+1. Convert `release_date` to datetime and drop invalid entries
+2. Convert `price` to numeric and handle free/NaN values
+3. Create a new column `release_year` for year-wise trend analysis
+4. Split and process multi-genre values using `explode()`

+### 📊 Exploratory Data Analysis
+5. What is the distribution of game prices?
+6. How many games were released each year?
+7. What percentage of games are free vs paid?
+8. Which 10 genres have the most games?
+9. What are the top 10 genres by average price?
+10. What is the relationship between price and positive ratings?
+11. What are the correlations between price, positive ratings, and negative ratings?

+### 📈 Advanced Insights
+12. Which genres are *undervalued* (i.e., high-rated but low-priced)?
+13. Has the average price of games increased or decreased over time?
+14. How has the number of free vs paid games changed year over year?

+---

 ## 🧠 Key Insights

 - Analyzed **27,000+ titles** across **15+ years**
 - Free game releases **more than doubled** after 2015
-- Top 10 genres visualized by count and average price
+- Identified top genres by both **count and average price**
-- Identified undervalued genres with low price and high ratings
+- Pinpointed **undervalued genres** with high ratings and low prices
-- Correlation analysis between price, positive and negative ratings
+- Revealed positive correlation between price and user satisfaction

 ---

 ##💡 Future Enhancements
 -Streamlit dashboard for interactive exploration